exasol/project-keeper/doc/system_requirements.md

 PK allows customizing the `ci-build.yml` and `release.yml` workflows with project-specific build steps.

 Rationale:
-Some projects use customized workflows and exclude them from PK generation.
+Currently some projects are already using customized workflows but needed to exclude them from PK generation.
 Allowing to customize workflows will simplify maintenance of GH workflows.

 Needs: req